plotski/upsies/docs/quickstart.rst

 Quickstart
 ==========

-These commands should get you started quickly.
-Inexperienced users should read the :doc:`installation manual <./installation>`.
+This is a very concise overview of how to get ``upsies`` up and running.

+Read the :doc:`installation manual <./installation>` for more details.

 Installation
 ------------